bucanero/pkgi-ps3/README.md

 1. Where to get a `rap` string?

-  You can use a tool like RIF2RAP to generate a `rap` from your existing `rif` files.
-Then you can use any generic Hex viewer to get the hex byte string.
+  You can use a tool like RIF2RAP to generate a `.rap` from your existing `.rif` files.
+Then you can use a tool like `hexdump` to get the hex byte string.

 2. Where to get `.pkg` links?